Track reconstruction and matching between emulsion and silicon pixel detectors for the SHiP-charm experiment: Experimental setup

 \section{Experimental setup}

 The experiment was composed of three major parts: the ECC, the spectrometer and a muon tagger.
 For the measurement, \SI{400}{\GeVc} protons impinged on the ECC, made of tungsten sheets alternated with nuclear emulsion films.
 A detailed description of the ECC can be found in \cite{charmReco}.
 The most important properties are a very high spatial resolution and the permanence of each ionization trace.
 The permanent ionization makes it necessary to limit the occupancy in the emulsion films.
 The first electronic detector, \SI{1.8}{\centi\meter} downstream of the ECC, was the pixel detector.
 It was the first of three sub-detectors building the spectrometer together with GOLIATH~\cite{Goliath, Rosenthal:2310483}.
 Downstream of the magnet, a scintillating-fiber (SciFi) tracker of \SI{40 x 40}{\centi\meter} area per plane was positioned.
 It was followed by a drift-tube detector~\cite{Zimmermann:2006xr}, covering the outer regions of acceptance.
 The last detector was the muon tagger, built from resistive-plate chambers (RPCs) and an iron filter.
 Figure~\ref{fig:setup} displays the setup along the beam axis.
 Since the linking of analog ECC information with the pixel-detector tracks is crucial to the overall reconstruction and event selection, this paper focuses on this critical step.
+For the analysis described below, only the stand-alone data of these two detectors is used.
+While the ECC is passive, the pixel detector was triggered by the beam counter, a pair of scintillators requiring coincident detection of the primary beam protons.